 Students use national Punkin Chunkin to produce multimedia projects

-When Professor Charles “Stretch” Ledford first stumbled onto the idea, it seemed absurd: Punkin Chunkin.
+When Associate Professor Charles “Stretch” Ledford first stumbled onto the idea, it seemed absurd: Punkin Chunkin.

 “It was interesting to find a project that hit multiple areas,” Ledford said.
 “Agriculture, engineering, and economy—and sheer weirdness—were just perks.”
 He decided Punkin Chunkin would be a great experiential project for his Multimedia Journalism class.